Nikhil-Gupta-prog/Nikhil-Gupta-prog/README.md

 ## I'm a MERN Stack Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2021 Goals: Contribute in Open Source projects
-- ⚡ Fun fact: I love to play Cricket

 ### Connect with me: